pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-helpers.md

 - [ ] **EXPLAIN** if no changes were needed (e.g., "All type hints were already complete")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Missing type hints on parameters
+- Missing return type annotation
+- Overuse of `Any` type
+- Incorrect use of `Optional` vs `Union`
+- Parameter names not descriptive
+- Default values with incorrect types
+- Tests failing after adding type hints

 ### Phase 4: Error Handling and Edge Cases

 - [ ] Add handling for None values when appropriate